flyingtango/homepage/source/_posts/main.md

 I am a fourth-year PhD student in School of Engineering at [**National University of Singapore**](http://nus.edu.sg/), supervised by Prof. [**Andrew Lim**](https://www.limandrew.org/) and Prof. [**Chee Yeow Meng**](https://scholar.google.com.sg/citations?user=99AJNXEAAAAJ).
 I received my B.E. degree from the School of Computer Science and Technology, [**Xidian University**](http://en.xidian.edu.cn/) in 2018.
 While completing several innovative projects, I have also published several papers in recommended journals and conferences, such as **ICCV, TKDE, CVPR, ACM MM** and **NeurIPS**.

 My research interests lie in
-- graph neural networks;
+- Graph Neural Networks;
-- computer vision including 2d image and 3d point cloud;
+- Computer Vision including 2d image and 3d point cloud;
-- spatio-temporal data mining.
+- Spatio-temporal data mining.

 ***I expect to graduate in the summer of 2022 and am currently seeking potential job opportunities, either in industry or research positions.
 I cannot wait to try out various chances, so please feel free to contact me!***